seanbuscay/chi/README.txt

 * You must have the Drupal Zen theme in your themes directory, usually /sites/all/themes

-* The current version of Chi was built against Zen Theme verions: 6.x-2.1
+* The current version of Chi was built against Zen Theme version: 6.x-2.1

 *** Branch or Simply Extend ***